riav/docker-manager/README.md

 # Docker-Manager Version: 0.1.0

 Docker image that manages other dockers in stadalone mode (macvlan).\
+It is created as a service in swarm and runs and controls N dockers configured in docker-manager.cfg in standalone mode.\
+So if the docker host drops or the service migrates for some reason, dockers managed by docker-manager are disconnected and started on the new host that the service is instantiated.

 Available from docker hub as [riav/docker-manager](https://hub.docker.com/r/riav/docker-manager/)

 ## Usage